CharlieDigital/chrlschn/src/content/blog/2024/a-conceptual-model-of-state-in-vue-34-using-definemodel.md

 </script>
 ```

-This works nicely to cleanly separate and encapsulate related state and logic by using Vue 3 composables and Vue 3.4's `defineModel` macro.
-What I hope is clear is just how *easy* it is to refactor code to this pattern by simply copying out your state, functions, watchers, and computed values wholesale and pasting them into a composable.
+This works nicely to cleanly separate and encapsulate related state and logic by using Vue 3 composables and Vue 3.4’s `defineModel` macro.
+What I hope is clear is just how *easy* it is to refactor code to this pattern by simply copying out state, functions, watchers, and computed values wholesale and pasting them into a composable.

 This pattern can make even large sub-trees of components easy to manage, refactor, and test.